svlesiv/css-custom-framework/README.md

 # CSS custom framework
-This site website demonstrates the framework which I have created, with the accompanying documentation and examples.
+This website demonstrates the framework which I have created, with the accompanying documentation and examples.
 [Demo of the website](http://svitlanalesiv.me/assignment4/index.html)

 ![](./img/css-framework.gif)